 The Papillon is prone to a variety of eye concerns.
 Progressive retinal atrophy is the most common condition found in Paps.
 This is the deterioration of the retina, and over time will cause a complete loss of vision.
 Breeders should only breed dogs with a clean ophthalmologist bill of health.

 This is a common condition found in many small dogs, and it is common in the Pap.
 This is the permanent or temporary dislocation of the kneecap, and it can be very painful.
 It usually presents itself around six months of age and can require surgery.
 If you notice your Pap struggling to sit or stand or kicking out the affected leg, it’s time to go to your vet.

 The leading cause of death in older Papillons is heart disease, so it’s important to keep up to date with vet checkups for heart murmurs and irregularities.
 Symptoms include dry and persistent cough, extreme fatigue, restless sleep, and fainting.

-Some toy dog breeds are born with an open fontanel, much like a human baby.
+Some toy dog breeds are born with an open fontanel, like a human baby.
 The soft spot should close as their skull develops, but for many Paps, it doesn’t.
 If it doesn’t close, you’ll need to be extra vigilant for head injuries because even the smallest of bumps can be fatal.

 Although this isn’t a health condition, it is important to be aware of it.
-Papillons are sensitive to anesthesia, and this is something to be aware of when needing treatment.
+Papillons are sensitive to anesthesia, which is something to be aware of when needing treatment.
 Although your vet should be aware of this, it’s always a good idea to remind them just in case they aren’t aware of it.